Michael Abu Sakara Foster: Early life and education

-Under the stewardship of the his family he later went to study in the United Kingdom (UK) where he obtained his first degree in Soil Science from the University of Reading in 1982.
+Under the stewardship of his family he later went to study in the United Kingdom (UK) where he obtained his first degree in Soil Science from the University of Reading in 1982.

 Foster obtained his MSc. in Applied Plant Sciences from Wye College, University of London in 1984 and received his Ph.D. in Applied Agricultural Botany from University of Reading in 1987.

 Career

 Foster's work experience as an Agronomist spans over 29 years of international agricultural development work in Africa and the Americas.
 He is a specialist in agriculture and rural development (Development Agronomist).

 He is the executive director, Rural and Agricultural Development Associates.